nicklockwood/FXBlurView/README.md

     A. To improve performance, try increasing the `updatePeriod` property, reducing the `iterations` property or disabling `dynamic` unless you really need it.
 If all else fails, set `blurEnabled` to NO on older devices.

     Q. My SpriteKit/OpenGL/Video/3D transformed content isn't showing up properly when placed underneath an FXBlurView, why not?
-    A. This is a limitation of a the `CALayer` `renderInContext:` method used to capture the superview contents.
+    A. This is a limitation of a the `CALayer` `renderInContext:` method used to capture the view contents.
 There is no workaround for this on iOS 6 and earlier.
 On iOS 7 you can make use of the `UIView` `drawViewHierarchyInRect:afterScreenUpdates:` method to capture an view and apply the blur effect yourself, but this it too slow for realtime use, so FXBlurView does not use this method by default.

     Q. FXBlurView is not capturing some ordinary view content that is behind it, why not?
-    A. FXBlurView only captures the contents of its immediate superview.
+    A. FXBlurView captures the contents of its immediate superview by default.
 If the superview is transparent or partially transparent, content shown behind it will not be captured.
+You can override the `underlyingView` property to capture the contents of a different view if you need to.